codatio/codat-docs/docs/expenses/sync-process/reimbursable-expense-transactions.md

 ## Overview

-A reimbursable expense is a cost incurred by a employee which is then eligible to be refunded or compenstated by an employer or by another party.
-Reimbursable expenses are represented in the accounting system as a Bill, which goes against the employee who is the supplier.
+A reimbursable expense is a cost incurred by an employee which is eligible to be refunded or compensated by their employer or another party.
+In accounting systems, reimbursable expenses are represented as bills that are listed against the employee as the supplier.

 :::info Compatible integrations